1st Dorsetshire Artillery Volunteers: Late war

-As well as men transferred from 522nd, the new infantry regiment included a draft of 130 men from 523rd (Cornwall) Coast Rgt.
+As well as men transferred from the 522nd, the new infantry regiment included a draft of 130 men from 523rd (Cornwall) Coast Rgt.
 It does not appear to have served overseas.
 618th (Dorsetshire) Rgt began to enter suspended animation on 10 January 1946, completing the process by the end of the month.

 Postwar

 When the TA was reconstituted on 1 January 1947, the regiment was reformed at Weymouth as 421st (Dorset) Coast Regiment in 102 Coast Brigade.

-In 1956 the Coast Artillery branch was abolished, and on 31 October 421st Coast Rgt merged with 255th (Wessex) Medium Rgt to form 255th (West Somerset Yeomanry and Dorset Garrison) Medium Rgt, with its HQ at Yeovil.
+In 1956, the Coast Artillery branch was abolished, and on 31 October 421st Coast Rgt was merged with 255th (Wessex) Medium Rgt to form 255th (West Somerset Yeomanry and Dorset Garrison) Medium Rgt, with its HQ at Yeovil.

-In 1961, 255th Med Rgt amalgamated with 294th (Queen's Own Dorset Yeomanry) Medium Rgt as 250th (Queen's Own Dorset and West Somerset Yeomanry) Med Rgt, which included R (Dorset Garrison) Battery.
+In 1961, 255th Med Rgt was amalgamated with 294th (Queen's Own Dorset Yeomanry) Medium Rgt as 250th (Queen's Own Dorset and West Somerset Yeomanry) Med Rgt, which included R (Dorset Garrison) Battery.
 The Dorset artillery lineage ended when the TA was reduced into the Territorial and Army Volunteer Reserve in 1967.

-Uniforms and Insignia
+Uniforms and insignia

 The 5th and 6th Dorsetshire AVCs wore distinctive buttons marked with a crown above a field gun and a laurel spray on either side.
 Beneath the gun was the figure 5 or 6 and round the lower edge was the word 'DORSET'.

-Honorary Colonels
+Honorary colonels

 The following served as Honorary Colonel of the unit: